Snowflake-Labs/sfguide-ai-agent-hcls-payers-cc-cortex-notebooks-mlclassification/README.md

 - A Snowflake Notebook on Container Runtime to:
   - Process unstructured data (audio files and PDFs)
   - Build a Caller Intent ML Classification Model and execute predictions
+- A Cortex Agent to orchestrate across both structured and unstructured data sources to deliver insights
 - A chatbot application using Streamlit

 ## Step-By-Step Guide